Preparing a Grant Proposal: Submission Procedures & General Guidelines

 - Institutional Animal Care and Use Committee (IACUC)

 c) The Principal Investigator (PI) Debarment Certification Form is also required for the PI and all paid participants on any Federal or State grant.

 d) The Principal Investigator Conflict of Interest/Disclosure of Significant Financial Interest form is also sometimes required.

 - If the proposal must be submitted electronically, we'll do this on your behalf.

 9) Send our office one complete copy of each proposal, including budget, for our files.

 10) When the grant is awarded:

 - Be aware of your administrative responsibilities as a Dickinson Principal Investigator.
 See the PI Pocket Compliance Guide.

-- We'll inform Financial Operations - so they may administratively set-up your project budget accounts, advise on administrative and reporting requirements, etc. We'll sit in on this initial meeting to answer any questions you may have.
+- We'll inform Financial Operations so they can administratively set up your project budget accounts, advise on administrative and reporting requirements, etc.